The Voice UK: What acts have joined Team Gavin Rossdale?

 Yes, despite not

-many in the country knowing his name before he joined the show, Gavin will be hoping to persuade many singers toward his team ahead of the live shows.
+many in the country knowing his name before he joined the show, Gavin managed to persuade many singers to join his team ahead of the live shows.

 Truly Scrumptious Ford